CIBC-Internal/python/Doc/library/multiprocessing.rst

 If authentication is requested but no authentication key is specified then the return value of ``current_process().authkey`` is used (see :class:`~multiprocessing.Process`).
-This value will automatically inherited by any :class:`~multiprocessing.Process` object that the current process creates.
+This value will be automatically inherited by any :class:`~multiprocessing.Process` object that the current process creates.
 This means that (by default) all processes of a multi-process program will share a single authentication key which can be used when setting up connections